-The following official documents are required for the verification of the organizational existence and identity of Applicants and/or to validate the relationship of a physical person with a legal person:
+The following information are required for the verification of the organizational existence and identity of Applicants and/or to validate the relationship of a physical person with a legal person:

-a) Constitutive act, or recent extract from the National Register of Enterprises not older than 03 months (or the foreign equivalent for foreign companies registered under foreign law) including at least the company name, legal address, tax identification number, first name and last name of the legal representative.
-The identity and head office address of government entities requesting certificate is verified based on the legal documents and official correspondences with the requesting agency or a superior governing governmental agency.

-- b) A copy of the identity evidence (identity card, passport or Tunisia residency card) of one of the physical persons who is a legal representative of the legal person.
-For Government entities, the identity of the legal representative is established by legal documents and by referring to subsequent government gazette or other QGIS. - c) In case the relationship of a physical person with a legal person is to be validated and certified in the Certificate, the person identified in (b) shall provide the appropriate guarantee as provided in the applicable Certificate application form. - d) The authority of the Applicant to request a Certificate on behalf of the organization must be verified in accordance with Section 3.2.5.
+- a) Organization Information from the National Register of Enterprises or the foreign equivalent for foreign companies registered under foreign law, including at least the company name, legal address, tax identification number, first name and last name of the legal representative.
+For Government entities, the identity of the legal representative is established by legal documents and by referring to subsequent government gazette.
+The identity of government entities requesting Certificates is verified based on the legal documents and official correspondences with the requesting entity or a superior governing governmental entity. - b) Information about the identity card (Tunisian national identity card, passport or Tunisian residency card) of the legal representative of the Legal entity, the Certification Agent and the Applicant. - c) The authority of the Applicant to request a Certificate on behalf of the organization must be verified in accordance with Section 3.2.5.